Meredith DeFranco, DPT

 Email Dr. DeFranco

-Dr. DeFranco is the physical therapist of the team.
+Dr. DeFranco is one of our the team’s physical therapists.
 She earned her doctorate in physical therapy from Duke University in 2009 and her bachelors in exercise physiology from the University of Florida in 2006.
 She is responsible for evaluating and treating the movement disorder patients to improve their quality of life.
 Physical therapy focuses on improving the patient’s gait, balance, strength, flexibility, motor control, coordination, and performance in activities of daily living.